Coronavirus (COVID-19) – Information For Visa Holders

 This page will be updated once a new date has been set for the next webinar.
 Details will also be made available on our website.

 Alternatively, please do not hesitate to get in touch with us, if you have any questions.

 FAQ – VISA HOLDERS

 Since 25 March 2020, there is a ban for Australian citizens or Australian permanent residents from traveling overseas.
 Limited exemptions will be managed by the Australian Border Force (ABF).
 If you would like our assistance to apply for one of these exemptions, please contact us here.

 At this point in time, only Australian citizens, Australian permanent residents and New Zealand citizens (who reside in Australia) are able to enter Australia.

 Immediate family members of Australian citizens/permanent residents or Australian resident NZ citizens are able to request entry to Australia.
-If you are a temporary visa holder who is in a relationship with an Australian, you may be able to enter but you will need to complete apply for a travel exemption using this platform and submit relationship evidence BEFORE you travel.
+If you are a temporary visa holder who is in a relationship with an Australian, you may be able to enter but you will need to complete apply for a travel exemption and submit relationship evidence BEFORE you travel.
 Do not make travel arrangements until you have received permission from the Department of Home Affairs to enter the country.
 Please contact our office, if you would like assistance with this process.